Inspiring the next generation of environmental stewards

-To request a Canopy educational program for your school, contact Canopy’s Program Coordinator, Natalia Schoorl at firstname.lastname@example.org.
+To request a Canopy educational program for your school, contact Canopy’s Tree Care and Education Manager, Natalia Schoorl at firstname.lastname@example.org.

 Do you want to become an education volunteer and inspire the next generation of environmental stewards?
 Canopy will train volunteers who are interested in presenting our programs.
 Learn more and fill out the application or contact Natalia Schoorl with questions at email@example.com.